predictionguard/mpt-7b-truss/README.md

 # MPT-7B Truss

-This is a [Truss](https://truss.baseten.co/) for [MPT-7B](https://www.mosaicml.com/blog/mpt-7b) using the `mosaicml/mpt-7b` from the `transformers` library.
-This README will walk you through how to deploy this Truss on Baseten to get your own instance of the MPT-7B.
+This is a [Truss](https://truss.baseten.co/) for [MPT-7B](https://www.mosaicml.com/blog/mpt-7b) using the `mosaicml/mpt-7b` family of models from the `transformers` library.
+This README will walk you through how to deploy this Truss on Baseten to get your own instance of the MPT-7B (or chat, instruction, or story writer flavors of MPT).

 ## Truss